Samuel Dirksz van Hoogstraten: Paintings and etches

-A sufficient number of Van Hoogstraten's works have been preserved to show that he strove to imitate different styles at different times.
-In a portrait dated 1645, currently in the Lichtenstein collection in Vienna, he imitates Rembrandt.
+A sufficient number of Van Hoogstraten's works have been preserved which show that he strove to imitate different styles at different times.
+In a portrait dated 1645, currently in the Lichtenstein collection in Vienna, he imitated Rembrandt.
 He continued in this vein until as late as 1653 when he produced a figure of a bearded man looking out of a window.
 This, one of the more characteristic examples of his style, is exhibited in the Kunsthistorisches Museum, Vienna.
 He was also skilled at trompe-l'œil still lifes.

 A view of the Vienna Hofburg, dated 1652, displays his skill as a painter of architecture.
 In contrast, a piece at the Hague representing a "Lady Reading a Letter as she crosses a Courtyard" (Mauritshuis) or a "Lady Consulting a Doctor," (in the Rijksmuseum at Amsterdam), imitates de Hooch.
-One of his last remaining works is a portrait of Mathys van den Brouck, dated 1670.
+Chronologically, onf of his last extant works is a portrait of Mathys van den Brouck, dated 1670.

 Hoogstraten also employed his skill with perspective to construct "peepshows", or "perspective boxes".
 For example, A Peepshow with Views of the Interior of a Dutch House is a box with convincing 3D views of the interior of a Dutch house when viewed through peepholes on either end of the box.
-One of his perspective boxes is on show at the National Gallery in London.
+One of his perspective boxes is displayed at the National Gallery in London.
 It shows the interior of a typical Dutch house of his time.

 He produced many etchings as well, and some of his plates are still preserved.
 His self-portrait, engraved by himself at the age of fifty, still exists.

 His pupils were his younger brother Jan van Hoogstraten, Aert de Gelder, Cornelis van der Meulen, and Godfried Schalcken.